Best Scuba Diving in Indonesia

 Some of the top destinations to go scuba diving in Indonesia include:

 Alor, East Nusa Tenggara

 This is one of the not-so-well-known scuba diving destinations in the region, which is also probably why it has some incredible marine life that hasn’t been affected by extreme human traffic.
-With bright coral reefs, steep walls, and a number of muck sites, the diving experience in Alor is quite unique and an amazing spot for underwater photography.
+With bright coral reefs, steep walls, and a number of muck sites (When do you need a Muck Stick?), the diving experience in Alor is quite unique and an amazing spot for underwater photography.